Probing unexplored spin-dependent dark matter-proton coupling with few-photoelectron threshold in COSINE-100

 To characterize signal behavior at this level, we utilize a detailed NaI(Tl) waveform simulation~\cite{choi2024} that incorporates measured scintillation characteristics and single-PE pulse shapes.
 This simulation allows us to evaluate the detector's trigger efficiency by applying the hardware requirements directly to the simulated events.
 We obtained a trigger efficiency of 62.5\% and 81.0\% for NC-3 and NC-4 events, respectively.
 The results confirm that events generated with a fixed number of PEs produce a reconstructed NC distribution centered around the input value, providing a reliable mapping between physical energy depositions and our observed NC counts.

 A three-step event selection process was implemented to contend with the unique noise contributions in this unstudied region.
+These are dominated by coincident PMT-induced noise--principally Cherenkov emission in the PMT glass and phosphorescence following energetic events--which, although originating in a single PMT, is registered in both channels and is discriminated from genuine scintillation by its anomalous cluster timing and inter-PMT charge asymmetry (Fig.~\ref{fig:1} (b,c)).

-First, a Deadtime cut was applied to abate phosphorescence events--delayed light emissions following high-energy (HE) precedent events--that can mimic genuine low-energy signals~\cite{cherwinka2016}.
-This cut was optimized for two HE regions: 0.3 s for events between 1 MeV and 3.2 MeV, and 2.2 s for events above 3.2 MeV.
+First, a Deadtime cut was applied to abate phosphorescence events--delayed light emissions following high-energy precedent events--that can mimic genuine low-energy signals~\cite{cherwinka2016}.
+A deadtime of 0.3 s was imposed after HE events between 1 and 3.2 MeV, and 2.2 s after events above 3.2 MeV.
 This initial filter achieved a high signal retention of 97\% while simultaneously reducing noise events by approximately 31.5\% in NC-3 and 22.2\% in NC-4.

 Then, a complementary cluster charge cut was applied to remove abnormally large single clusters typically caused by Cherenkov radiation in the PMT glass.
-The cut boundary was defined conservatively to preserve a signal efficiency of approximately 97\%, ensuring negligible impact on genuine low energy scintillation events.
+The cut boundary was defined conservatively to preserve a signal efficiency of approximately 97\%, ensuring negligible impact on genuine low-energy scintillation events.
 This cut reduces the noise level by approximately 10\% in NC-3 and 15\% in NC-4.

 To achieve further separation between signal and noise, a machine learning technique using a multi-layer perceptron (MLP) in the ROOT \texttt{TMVA} toolkit~\cite{brun1997,hoecker2009} was employed, similar to recent COSINE-100 analyses~\cite{COSINE-100:2024wji,COSINE-100:2024ola,yu2025}.
 The MLP was trained separately for each crystal and NC count using kinematic variables such as the time difference between clusters and the charge asymmetry between the two PMTs.
-The signal dataset for training was derived from the aforementioned waveform simulations, while the noise dataset was constructed directly from the physics data.
+The signal dataset for training was derived from the aforementioned waveform simulations, while the noise dataset was taken directly from the noise-dominated physics data.
+Since noise overwhelmingly dominates this sample, the small genuine-signal component it contains is classified on the signal side of the discriminator rather than biasing the noise rejection, so no purified noise selection is required.